 This article describes what Exchange Online Data Loss Prevention (DLP) is and how it works.

-Exchange Online DLP is a built-in security feature of the Exchange Online server that scans your draft email composed in Outlook desktop client and Outlook Web Application (OWA) for social security, debit, and credit card numbers.
+Exchange Online DLP is a built-in security feature of the Exchange Online server that scans your draft email composed in Outlook desktop client and Outlook Web Application (OWA) for social security, debit, and credit card numbers in combination with keywords such as "CC" or "SSN".
 These items are considered sensitive data and must be encrypted at rest and in transit, which means at all times: before, during, and after it is sent.
 Sending this information in the body of an email unencrypted is against university standards.
 For a full list of information that is considered sensitive, see this support page.

 If you need to send sensitive information via email, you have several options